reactioncommerce/meteor-security/README.md

 * **exceptProps(props)** - Allows the database operations from untrusted code for all top-level doc properties except those specified. `props` can be a string or an array of strings.

 ## API

+*Note: This entire API and all rule methods are available only in server code.
+As a security best practice, you should not define your security rules in client code or in server code that is sent to clients.
+Meteor allow/deny functions are documented as server-only functions, although they are currently available in client code, too.*

 ### Security.permit(types)